Christianity Oasis Ministry

 King Saul Story

-Christianity Oasis has provided you with this King Saul Bible voyage into the deeply concerning King Saul story.
-We'll look into the King Saul in the Bible and other Biblical characters to learn from their mistakes and their triumphs.
+Christianity Oasis provides this King Saul story asking, who was King Saul in the Bible and what is the message from the King Saul Bible story?
+We also look at other Bible characters to learn from their mistakes and triumphs.

 Christianity Oasis